Rafael09ED/wasted-drop-sfx-app/README.md

 ## Demo

-In Action:

 https://github.com/user-attachments/assets/1c41d846-43f7-4260-a193-0ed083097e70

 ## Installation

 1. Download the APK from the [Releases](../../releases) page
-2. Enable "Install from Unknown Sources" in your Android settings
-3. Install the APK file
+2. Install the APK file
-4. Grant necessary permissions when prompted
+3. Grant necessary permissions when prompted

 ## Copyright Notice

 The iconic "Wasted" sound effect from Grand Theft Auto is copyrighted by Rockstar Games and cannot be included or distributed with this app.
 Users must provide their own sound files.

 This app does not include any copyrighted material from Rockstar Games or other third parties.

 ## Permissions Required

 - **Hardware Access**: To access accelerometer data for drop detection
-- **Audio**: To play sound effects
 - **Storage/Media Access**: To access your selected sound files

 ## Compatibility

 - **Android Version**: 5.0 (API level 21) and above
 - **Tested Devices**: Pixel 9a
-- **Architecture**: ARM64, ARM32

-## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.

 ## License